How to contribute to xPack OpenOCD

 xpm link -C ~/Work/xpack-dev-tools/xbb-helper-xpack.git

-For more details the how a writable helper can be used via
+For more details on how a writable helper may be utilised via

 xpm link